 Overnight: Grand Hotel, Ho Chi Minh City (2 nights) (B)

 We leave bustling Saigon behind, head out to Ben Tre province, famous for its coconut production and quiet, peaceful waterways in the Mekong Delta.
 Here we embark in a boat excursion through narrow canals surrounded by beautiful tropical scenery.
 We stop at a coconut processing family owned business and learn about the hundreds of uses of each single coconut.
 We then sail across the water to a brick making factory, where the locals still use centuries-old traditional methods to make the bricks by hand.
 Enjoy a lunch featuring Mekong specialties.
 After some time for relaxing or taking a walk around the lush garden settings, we will learn how to make local cakes and might have a chance to talk with a local fortune-teller.
 After a day of memorable experiences, we return to Ho Chi Minh City.
 (B, L)

 Day 14: Ho Chi Minh City/Cu Chi/Phnom Penh (Drive) (CAMBODIA)

-Morning drive 70 km to Cu Chi, famed for its elaborate network of over 200 km of three-story underground tunnels hand-dug by local people during the Vietnam War.
-Crawl down a tunnel to feel the underground life, and then test your marksmanship with an AK rifle at a local rifle range (optional with surcharge).
-Then drive to Moc Bai border check point for a land journey to Phnom Penh.
-Traveling time including customs and immigration procedures at the border check points is about 5 hours.
-On arrival in Phnom Penh transfer to your hotel for check-in.
+In the morning we drive to Cu Chi, an area renowned for its elaborate network of over 200 km underground tunnels dug by hand by the Vietcong during the Vietnam War.
+We may crawl down a tunnel to get a feeling of life underground during the war.
+Then we are driven to the Moc Bai border check point and cross the border to Cambodia and head to Phnom Penh.
+Travel time, including customs and immigration procedures at the border check points is about 5 hours.
+Upon arrival in Cambodia’s capital we are transferred to our hotel.